What is vasovagal syncope?

 Occasionally, you may need medicine to help control vasovagal syncope.
 However, research on these medicines has revealed uncertain benefits in vasovagal syncope.
 These are usually only considered when a person has multiple episodes of fainting.
 Some of the medicines your doctor may advise a trial of include:

 - Alpha-1-adrenergic agonists, to increase blood pressure

 - Corticosteroids, to help increase the sodium and fluid levels

 - Serotonin reuptake inhibitors (SSRIs), to moderate the nervous system response

-If these medications are ineffective, doctors sometimes try orthostatic training.
+If these medicines are ineffective, doctors sometimes try orthostatic training.
 This method uses a tilt table to gradually increase the amount of time spent upright.
-Rarely, a cardiac pacemaker is necessary.
+Rarely, a heart pacemaker is needed.

 What are the complications of vasovagal syncope?